HenrikBengtsson/future.BatchJobs/README.md

 "observed" total time for computing all values is less that if the expressions would be evaluated synchroneously (sequentially).

-For instance, the following synchroneous evaluation will take approximately 10dseconds to compute:
+For instance, the following evaluation, which is synchroneous, takes approximately 10 seconds to complete:

 ```r
 > x <- { Sys.sleep(5); 3.14 }